-On July 18, 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2013-11, Presentation of a Liability for an Unrecognized Tax Benefit When a Net Operating Loss Carryforward or Tax Credit Carryforward Exists ("ASU 2013-11"), which provides guidance on financial statement presentation of an unrecognized tax benefit when a net operating loss ("NOL") carryforward, a similar tax loss or a tax credit carryforward exists.
-The FASB's objective in issuing ASU 2013-11 is to eliminate diversity in practice resulting from a lack of guidance on this topic in current generally accepted accounting principles in the United States.
+In July 2013, the FASB issued ASU 2013-11, Presentation of a Liability for an Unrecognized Tax Benefit When a Net Operating Loss Carryforward or Tax Credit Carryforward Exists ("ASU 2013-11"), which provides guidance on financial statement presentation of an unrecognized tax benefit when a net operating loss ("NOL") carryforward, a similar tax loss or a tax credit carryforward exists.
+The FASB's objective in issuing ASU 2013-11 was to eliminate diversity in practice resulting from a lack of guidance on this topic in current generally accepted accounting principles.
 ASU 2013-11 requires that an entity present an unrecognized tax benefit, or a portion of an unrecognized tax benefit, in the financial statements as a reduction to a deferred tax asset for an NOL carryforward, a similar tax loss or a tax credit unless certain conditions exist.
-ASU 2013-11 is effective for us beginning January 1, 2014.
-We do not expect the adoption of ASU 2013-11 to have an impact on our consolidated financial statements, as we currently apply the methodology prescribed by ASU 2013-11.
+ASU 2013-11 was effective for us beginning January 1, 2014.
+The adoption of ASU 2013-11 did not have an impact on our consolidated financial statements, as we already applied the methodology prescribed by ASU 2013-11.

-On March 4, 2013, the FASB issued ASU 2013-05, Foreign Currency Matters (Topic 830) - Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Groups of Assets within a Foreign Entity or of an Investment in a Foreign Entity ("ASU 2013-05"), which indicates that the entire amount of a cumulative translation adjustment ("CTA") related to an entity's investment in a foreign entity should be released when there has been either: (a) a sale of a subsidiary or group of net assets within a foreign entity and the sale represents the substantially complete liquidation of the investment in a foreign entity; (b) the loss of a controlling financial interest in an investment in a foreign entity (i.e., the foreign entity is deconsolidated); or (c) the step acquisition of a foreign entity).
+In March 2013, the FASB issued ASU 2013-05, Foreign Currency Matters (Topic 830) - Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Groups of Assets within a Foreign Entity or of an Investment in a Foreign Entity ("ASU 2013-05"), which indicates that the entire amount of a cumulative translation adjustment ("CTA") related to an entity's investment in a foreign entity should be released when there has been either: (a) a sale of a subsidiary or group of net assets within a foreign entity and the sale represents the substantially complete liquidation of the investment in a foreign entity; (b) the loss of a controlling financial interest in an investment in a foreign entity (i.e., the foreign entity is deconsolidated); or (c) the step acquisition of a foreign entity (i.e., when the accounting for an entity has changed from applying the equity method for an investment in a foreign entity to consolidating the foreign entity).
 ASU 2013-05 does not change the requirement to release a pro rata portion of the CTA of the foreign entity into earnings for a partial sale of an equity method investment in a foreign entity.
-ASU 2013-05 is effective for us January 1, 2014.
-We do not expect the adoption of ASU 2013-05 to have a material impact on our consolidated financial statements.
+ASU 2013-05 became effective for us on January 1, 2014.
+The adoption of ASU 2013-05 did not have a material impact on our consolidated financial statements.